hashicorp/terraform-provider-dns/website/docs/index.html.markdown

 # DNS Provider

-The DNS provider supports DNS updates (RFC 2136).
-Additionally, the provider can be configured with secret key based transaction authentication (RFC 2845) or can use GSS-TSIG (RFC 3645).
+The DNS provider supports resources that perform DNS updates ([RFC 2136](https://datatracker.ietf.org/doc/html/rfc2136)) and data sources for reading DNS information.
+The provider can be configured with secret key based transaction authentication ([RFC 2845](https://datatracker.ietf.org/doc/html/rfc2845)) or GSS-TSIG ([RFC 3645](https://datatracker.ietf.org/doc/html/rfc3645)).

-Use the navigation to the left to read about the available resources.
+Use the navigation to the left to read about the available resources and data sources.

 ## Example Usage